denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 Calling upon distributional semantics, I remember that making sense is a generative process.
 We, all together, will have to bring about new meanings, new truths, restore acceptability by using language, sharing language, creating common worlds with common words.

 So perhaps we should tell.
-I don't know what and I don't know how.
+It is not clear what, or how.
 But we should tell, and we should tell it *new*.
 Tell how things are and how we are *now*.
 Not with the words we feel expected to use, the words of yesterday.
 But with the only words that seem to fit, however strange and ungrammatical they may seem to yesterday's beliefs.

-This will not be a story of heroes, a story of the few of us who might feel strong in the middle of this calamity and who will seize an opportunity for change.
-Because that's not the way language works.
-We don't have to get over ourselves and pretend not to be scared, tired, or sad.
+We don't have to get over ourselves and pretend not to be scared, tired, or sad in times of crisis.
 We just have to collectively babble, and crucially, to trust that it is okay now to say the things we never said before.
 To trust that by saying them all together we are not only visiting our shared possible worlds but literally creating them as we speak.
 To trust, finally, that we cannot but MAKE sense.
-That it is one of the things we most naturally do.
+That it is the thing we most naturally do.